galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Examples of setting properties in a namespace

-The [WebAppIntegrationTest](../running-simbank-tests/web-app-integration-test) documentation is designed to help you to understand how to set the properties that enable the test to run in a Galasa Ecosystem.
+The [WebAppIntegrationTest](../running-simbank-tests/web-app-integration-test) documentation is designed to help you to understand how to set the properties that enable a local test to run in a Galasa Ecosystem.

 For example, the following CPS properties are set for the Docker Manager when running the `WebAppIntegrationTest` locally: